cross-sniper/betterTEXT/README.md

 # betterTEXT

-betterTEXT is a Python module created by cross-sans and chatGPT that provides some enhanced text-related functionalities. download <a href="https://github.com/cross-sans/betterTEXT/blob/experiment/betterTEXT.zip">here</a>
+betterTEXT is a Python module part of data-finder, created by cross-sans and chatGPT that provides some enhanced text-related functionalities. download <a href="https://github.com/cross-sans/betterTEXT/blob/experiment/betterTEXT.zip">here</a>
 It includes the following functions: